Truntrun98/Restaurant-tips-analysis/README.md

 | Max       | 10.000  | 10.000  | 6.500    |
 | Mean      | 2.998   | 3.090   | 2.833    |
 | Median    | 2.900   | 3.000   | 2.750    |

+### Insights and Conclusions on Tipping Behavior: Males vs. Females

+#### Insight 1: Males Tend to Tip Slightly More Than Females

+- The mean tip value for males is slightly higher (3.090) compared to females (2.833).

+- The median tip value for males (3.00) is also higher than that of females (2.75).

+- This indicates that, on average, males tend to tip more than females.

+#### Insight 2: Distribution Range of Tips

+- The range of tips (difference between max and min values) is the same for the common dataset and males (10.000).

+- For females, the maximum tip is lower (6.500), suggesting that females have a narrower range of tip values.

+- Males contribute to the higher end of the tip distribution.

+#### Histogram Observations

+- The histogram for males shows a higher frequency at the upper end of the tip values compared to females.

+- Both histograms share a similar pattern at the lower end, indicating that the starting point for tipping is consistent across both groups.

+#### General Conclusion

+- Males, on average, tend to tip slightly more than females.
+This is reflected in both the mean and median tip values, which are higher for males compared to females.
+The mean tip value for males is approximately 3.09, while it is around 2.83 for females.
+Similarly, the median tip value for males is 3.00 compared to 2.75 for females.

+- The visual representation highlights the higher frequency of larger tips among males.
+This insight can help businesses and service providers better understand customer behavior and potentially tailor their services accordingly.